drud/quicksprint/SPRINTUSER_README.md

 <a name="get-the-files"></a>
 ### 1. Get The Files

+Use one of the options below to get the files.

 * USB Drive - Copy drupal_sprint_package-RELEASE.zip and Docker installer for your Operating System from the USB drive to your Desktop.
 * ResilioSync - Find the folder/directory that was downloaded and copy its contents to your Desktop.
 * GitHub - Download drupal_sprint_package-RELEASE.zip from https://github.com/drud/quicksprint/releases.

 <a name="extract-files"></a>
-### 2. Extract drupal_sprint_package directory
+### 2. drupal_sprint_package directory

-Extract the drupal_sprint_package.RELEASE.zip file, and open or browse to the "drupal_sprint_package" directory.
+Extract the drupal_sprint_package-RELEASE.zip file, and open or browse to the "drupal_sprint_package" directory.

 <a name="install"></a>
 ### 3. Install Docker and Other Requirements